 You can toggle the active transformation space with a widget:

 You can snap transformations to the grid.
 This means that the degree of transformation you apply to actors is rounded to the closest multiple of the number you specify.
-For example, if you set the rotation snap value to 10, actor rotate in multiples of 10 (0, 10, 20, 30, etc).
+For example, if you set the rotation snap value to 10, actors rotate in multiples of 10 (0, 10, 20, 30, etc).

-If you transform objects hold the Ctrl key to snap the values.
+When you transform objects hold the Ctrl key to snap the values.
 Snapping can be configured using a widget buttons: